mr-elamin/k8s-iperf3/README.md

 - **Consistent Results**: Across multiple tests, consistent results indicate a well-performing network.

 By following these steps, you can benchmark the network performance within your Kubernetes cluster and gain insights into the network's reliability and capacity.

+---

+Feel free to report any issue or make any suggestions.